aymeric-collart/aymeric-collart.github.io/_pages/publications-presentations.md

 * <font size="3"><ins>Collart, A.</ins> & Chan, S. (TBA). <b>Aspect, mood and time in Mandarin: ERPs reveal counter-evidence for discourse linking hypothesis</b>.
 Paper to be presented at the 2nd Architectures and Mechanisms for Language Processing Asia (AMLaP Asia).
 Venue TBA, Macao, China.
 (Conference postponed due to the COVID-19 outbreak)</font> (poster) [Abstract]

 ## Past presentations
-* <font size="3"><ins>Collart, A.</ins>, and Chan, S. (2021, November).
-Processing past time and discontinuity aspect: Event-related potentials reveal different neuronal brain responses elicited by the Mandarin verbal morpheme -guo.
+* <font size="3"><ins>Collart, A.</ins>, and Chan, S. (2021, November). <b>Processing past time and discontinuity aspect: Event-related potentials reveal different neuronal brain responses elicited by the Mandarin verbal morpheme -guo</b>.
 Paper presented at the 3rd International Conference on Theoretical East Asian Psycholinguistics (ICTEAP-3).
 National Tsing Hua University, Hsinchu, Taiwan.</font> (talk) [abstract]

 * <font size="3"><ins>Collart, A.</ins> (2020, November). <b>Aspect of pasts in Mandarin: An ERP study on the temporal restriction of the perfectives <i>-le</i> and <i>-guo</i></b>.
 Paper to be presented at the 21st National Conference on Linguistics.
 National Sun Yat-sen University, Kaohsiung, Taiwan.</font> (poster) [Abstract]